Vijay will take oath as chief minister on Sunday after securing crucial post-poll support from former allies of the DMK-led alliance

-In a watershed moment for Tamil Nadu politics, actor-turned-politician C. Joseph Vijay is set to take oath as the new chief minister, ending days of uncertainty over government formation in the southern state.
+In a dramatic turn in Tamil Nadu politics, actor-turned-politician C. Joseph Vijay is set to become the state’s next chief minister after his party, ending days of uncertainty over government formation in the southern state.

 Vijay's Tamilaga Vettri Kazhagam (TVK), which emerged with 108 seats in the 234-member Assembly — 10 short of the majority mark — managed to gather backing from multiple parties in the DMK-led Secular Progressive Alliance over the past few days.

-Meanwhile, DMK spokesperson A. Saravanan claimed that party chief M. K. Stalin personally encouraged alliance partners to support TVK in order to avoid a constitutional crisis in the state.
+Meanwhile, DMK spokesperson A. Saravanan claimed that DMK chief M. K. Stalin personally encouraged alliance partners to support TVK in order to avoid a constitutional crisis in the state.

 "Congratulations to the new Chief Minister of Tamil Nadu Vijay.
 He is able to become the chief minister with the help of DMK allies.
 Our leader MK Stalin does not want a constitutional crisis and he persuaded allies (to join hands with the TVK) after extensive consultations," Saravanan said.